 Fax: +852 25 266 128

-Spink is the world’s leading auctioneer of stamps, coins, banknotes, medals, bonds & shares, autographs , books, and wine.
+Spink is the world’s leading auctioneer of stamps, coins, banknotes, medals, bonds & shares, autographs, books and wine.
 Since its foundation in 1666, the Spink name has become synonymous with tradition, experience and integrity.
 Holder of royal warrants and numerous records for prices achieved at auction, Spink offers an unparalleled range of services to collectors worldwide.
-Spink is headquartered in London and holds over 70 auctions a year around the globe.
-All catalogues are available on our website and through our Spin k App for iPhone and iPad.
+Headquartered in London, with offices in New York, Hong Kong, Singapore and Switzerland, Spink holds over 70 auctions a year.
+Catalogues can be accessed through the Spink website (www.spink.com) or via the Spink App for iPhone and iPad.

 中国, 中國, 香港